You've worked hard and paid your dues to finally earn an executive position. Hard work does pay off!

 Many medical facilities offer executive physical exams that are more extensive than traditional routine physicals and can last over multiple days.
 The benefit of such a physical is that it gives someone a larger overall view of their health and a chance to have multiple consultations with the doctor to tailor an individual health plan.

-The downside of such an exam is that it's not always covered in health insurance plans, but some companies include it in a separate CEO benefit package.
+The downside of such an exam is that it's not always covered by health insurance plans, but some companies include it in a separate CEO benefit package.
 If you have access to this benefit, there's no reason not to take advantage of it.
 Having that extra awareness about your health makes it easier to take steps to reduce certain health risks.

 If you don't have access to these exams, you should still get an annual routine physical because these exams still provide valuable health information.